 - Pupils who need a social worker (Child in Need and Child Protection Plans).

-- Pupils requiring mental health support.
+- · Pupils requiring mental health support.

 - LAC and previously LAC.

 - Pupils with SEND.

+- Pupils who identify as LGBTQ+.

-- Identify as or are perceived to be LBGTQ+
+- Pupils perceived to be LGBTQ+.

-- Pupils with mental health needs.
+- Pupils struggling with mental health needs.

-- Pupils who have a family member in prison, or who are affected by parental offending.

-- Pupils that are frequently absent or permanently excluded from school.
+- Pupils who have a family member in prison, or who are affected by parental offending. - Pupils that are frequently absent or permanently excluded from school.

-If a staff member identifies a pupil who is subject to, or at risk of, abuse and neglect, they will follow the necessary reporting and referral procedures outlined in the Child Protection and
+If a staff member identifies a pupil who is subject to, or at risk of, abuse and neglect, they will follow the necessary reporting and referral procedures outlined in the Child Protection and Safeguarding Policy.

-Safeguarding Policy.
 Staff will be aware of the procedures to follow if a pupil tells them they are experiencing abuse, exploitation or neglect.

-In all cases, if a staff member feels unsure as to whether an incident or pupil would be classed as a safeguarding concern, they will speak directly to the DSL (Amanda Richards, William Webster, Laura Lawson).
+In all cases, if a staff member feels unsure as to whether an incident or pupil would be classed as a safeguarding concern, they will speak directly to the DSL.
 Staff will not assume a colleague will take action and share information that might be critical in keeping children safe.